USAPatriot/USAPatriot.github.io/README.md

 # USAPatriot.github.io
 Starting platform ... for the Future!

-Together we will Make America Great Again!
+Together we will Keep America Great!